The world's first water filter that costs pennies, not dollars

 Chief Executive Officer

-His vision is for Folia Filters™ to be sold on every retail store shelf in the developing world, a mass market staple bought along with bread, milk, and soap.
+His vision is for Folia Filters™ to be sold on every retail store shelf in the developing world, a mass market staple bought along with soap, snacks, and SIM cards.

-As CEO, Jonathan has a role in all parts of the company including product, operations, sales, and funding.
+As CEO, Jonathan has a role in all parts of the company including product, operations, sales, and financing.

 Theresa (Teri) dankovich, Ph.D.